CiscoDevNet/terraform-provider-intersight/website/docs/d/compute_blade_identity.html.markdown

 # Data Source: intersight_compute_blade_identity
 Identity object that uniquely represents a blade server object under a DR.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_compute_blade_identity.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `admin_action`:(string) Updated by UI/API to trigger specific chassis action type.* `None` - No operation value for maintenance actions on an equipment.* `Decommission` - Decommission the equipment and temporarily remove it from being managed by Intersight.* `Recommission` - Recommission the equipment.* `Reack` - Reacknowledge the equipment and discover it again.* `Remove` - Remove the equipment permanently from Intersight management.
 * `admin_action_state`:(string) The state of Maintenance Action performed.
 This will have three states.
 Applying - Action is in progress.
 Applied - Action is completed and applied.
 Failed - Action has failed.* `None` - Nil value when no action has been triggered by the user.* `Applied` - User configured settings are in applied state.* `Applying` - User settings are being applied on the target server.* `Failed` - User configured settings could not be applied.